tldr-pages/tldr/pages/common/brew.md

 `brew upgrade {{formula}}`

-- Fetch the newest version of Homebrew and of all formulae/casks from GitHub:
+- Fetch the newest version of Homebrew and of all formulae and casks from GitHub:

 `brew update`

-- Display information about a formula/cask (version, installation path, dependencies, etc.):
+- Display information about a formula or a cask (version, installation path, dependencies, etc.):

 `brew info {{formula}}`